Theology

 TH 1301.
 Introduction to Theology.
 3 Semester Hours.

 This course provides an introduction to the academic study of theology in Christian traditions, engaged with other traditions.
 The course introduces students to fundamental ideas, terminology, cultural contexts, literature, and texts that hand down human questions and understandings of God and what it means to be God’s people.
 This course fulfills the core requirement for a first theology course.
+Successful completion of this course makes student eligible for TH33xx.

 TH 3301.
 Major Old Testament Themes.
 3 Semester Hours.